 Expect to find some of the best cancer care and cancer treatments in New York’s Southern Tier at UHS, including cancer screenings and diagnosis, treatment, and survivorship and support services.

 Advanced, Accredited Oncology Care & Treatment

-You can trust that you’re getting the highest level of cancer care and treatment in the Binghamton area at UHS from some of the best oncology doctors that treat a variety of cancer conditions.
+You can trust that you’re getting the highest level of New York cancer treatment and diagnosis screenings in the Binghamton area at UHS from some of the best oncology doctors that treat a variety of cancer conditions.
 Our commitment to sophisticated, comprehensive cancer care is evidenced by several accreditations, which include: